-Investing in digital signage is a great way to upgrade the way you communicate with your customers, and it is important to think of it that way - as an investment.
+Investing in digital signage is a great tactic to upgrade the method you communicate with your customers, and it is important to think of it that way - as an investment.
 When considering electronic displays for outdoor applications - like digital drive-thrus - you must understand the unique features that will protect the asset and generate a better return.

-The most important features for an outdoor display should be relatively obvious.
+The most notable features of an outdoor display should be obvious.
 It needs to survive outdoor installation, and exposure to the elements, including precipitation, dirt, direct sunlight, and extreme temperatures.
 Well-designed outdoor displays have the features described below.

 The digits indicate conformity with conditions summarized by standardized tables.
 The first digit shows how well it is protected against solid objects, and the second shows protection of the equipment against harmful ingress of water.

 Here are a couple of examples of the IP Code number and their meanings.
 A figure from each column combines for the rating.

 |First Digit||Second Digit|